AllenCell/endothelial-pipeline/CONTRIBUTING.md

 image = load_image(location)
 ```

-- Image manifests are YAMLs located under `src/endo_pipeline/manifests/images`
-- Image manifests generally use dataset names as location keys, but other keys can be used (e.g. live-fixed image registration uses a combined name)
-- The `position` and `timepoint` arguments are optional, and only necessary if the location in the manifest contains a `{{position}}` or `{{timepoint}}` placeholder (the `get_image_location_for_dataset` will return a location with the position and/or timepoint filled in)
-- Additional keyword options are available for `load_image` including:
-    - `compute=True` (to return a NumPy array instead of a Dask array)
-    - `read=False` (to return a BioImage object without reading the image into memory)

-### Load zarr image from manifest
+##### Load zarr image from manifest

-_When loading original Zarrs, which exist for all datasets that have a dataset config, you can use a dedicated utility method that will handle the manifest loading step._
+_When loading original Zarrs, which exist for all datasets that have a dataset config, you can use a dedicated utility method that will handle loading the `image_zarr` image manifest.
+Note that position is required when getting a Zarr location_

 ```python
 from endo_pipeline.configs import load_dataset_config